Purchasing and procurement policy

 Threshold amounts

-The threshold amounts used by the Municipality of Aalten for contracts for works, supplies and services, below the EU threshold amounts can be found in the Purchasing and Procurement Policy for Achterhoek Municipalities 2023.
+The threshold amounts used by the municipality of Aalten for contracts for works, supplies, and services below the EU threshold amounts can be found in the Procurement and Tendering Policy for Achterhoek municipalities 2023.

 Procurement Act 2012